-While each brand has its own unique style of designing kayaks, hull’s are really shaped to fit specific purposes.
-An obvious example would be comparing a whitewater hull (commonly short, rounded on the sides, and with a curving bottom) to a sea kayak hull (usually long, pointed and with a flattened bottom).
+While each brand has its own unique style of designing kayaks, hulls are shaped to fit specific purposes.
+An obvious example would be comparing a whitewater hull (commonly short, rounded on the sides, and with a curved bottom) to a sea kayak hull (usually long, pointed and with a flattened bottom).
 It’s easy to tell that these kayaks are meant for different things, and you can probably guess some of the reasons behind the designs as well!

 While basic hull designs are by no means limited to any set group, we do notice that there are four common types.
 These include rounded, v-shaped, flat and pontoon hulls, though it’s likely you’ve heard them referred to as other names in different places.

-Rounded Hulls – These hulls, as their name implies, have rounded edges giving the kayak a ‘torpedo’ shape that results in increased speed because of less water resistance.
-Rounded hulls usually make for more maneuverable kayaks as well and commonly have more secondary than primary stability (more about this in a moment).
+As the name implies, these hulls have rounded edges, giving the kayak a ‘torpedo’ shape that results in increased speed because of less water resistance.
+Rounded hulls usually make for more maneuverable kayaks as well and commonly have more secondary than primary stability (see below for explanation of differences in stability).

-V-Shaped Hulls – Compared to rounded hulls, these hulls have a sharper ‘V’ shape that allows the hull to better cut through the water making them more effective at tracking in straight lines.
+Compared to rounded hulls, these hulls have a sharper ‘V’ shape that allows the hull to better cut through the water, making them more effective at tracking in straight lines.
 These hulls are generally fast as well and sometimes considered ‘tippy’ as they offer more secondary than primary stability.

-Flat Hulls – Flat hulls are used for a surprising variety of purposes ranging from play boats to fishing kayaks.
-The reason is, based on other factors like length, width and curvature, flat hulls combine stability and maneuverability.
-Flat hull also offer great primary stability.
+Flat hulls are used for a surprising variety of purposes, ranging from play boats to fishing kayaks.
+Based on factors like length, width and curvature, flat hulls combine stability and maneuverability.
+Flat hulls also offer great primary stability.

 Other than the basic shape, kayak hulls vary in the ways that they curve (or don’t).
-This can be in either the sides or bottom of the kayak, and is referred to as chine and rocker, respectfully.
+This can be in either the sides or the bottom of the kayak, and is referred to as chine and rocker respectively.
 These curves, or lack thereof, affect a number of factors when it comes to performance – the main one being stability.